Future of AI

 That is not a scene from a science fiction film.
 That is what is happening right now, in 2026, in hospitals and research labs around the world.

-AI-powered diagnostic tools are reading medical scans faster and, in some cases, more accurately than trained specialists.
-They are flagging tumors that human eyes missed.
-They are catching early-stage cancers before symptoms appear.
-And they are doing it at a speed and scale that no human team could ever match.
+Modern diagnostic tools are reading medical scans faster and, in some cases, more accurately than trained specialists.
+They are catching early-stage cancers before symptoms appear, identifying patterns invisible to human eyes, and operating at a speed and scale no human team could ever match.

 So the question everyone should be asking is not can AI detect cancer.
 The answer to that is already yes.